numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

    slots.
 In short ``type(np.dtype("f8"))`` will be a subclass of ``np.dtype``.

 2. All the methods which are currently defined on the instance, should instead be defined on the class.
-Storage information such as itemsize and byteorder are stored on the instance.
+While storage information such as itemsize and byteorder remain part of the instance.
 Making a DType a class allows for DType specific information to be stored more naturally.

 3. The current NumPy scalars will *not* change, they will not be instances of